sojibSadh/supertalent-client/README.md

 **SuperTalent** is a modern, responsive **Job Marketplace Platform** built with React, Tailwind CSS, and Firebase Authentication.
-It connects talented professionals with employers by allowing users to **post, browse, and accept job
+It connects talented professionals with employers by allowing users to **post, browse, and accept jobs

 #  Live Preview 🌸